return42/sphkerneldoc/linux_src_doc/drivers/infiniband/hw/hfi1/init_c.rst

 -----------

 free up any allocated data for a context
-This should not touch anything that would affect a simultaneous re-allocation of context data, because it is called after hfi1_mutex is released (and can be called from reinit as well).
 It should never change any chip state, or global driver state.

 .. _`hfi1_create_rcvhdrq`: